gbicou/prosemirror-render/packages/vue-plugin/README.md

 <article lang="en"><p>The line.</p></article>
 ```

-This is useful when using CSS utilies framework like tailwind or unocss :
+This is useful when using CSS utilities framework like tailwind or unocss :

 ```ts
 useProsemirrorOptions({